illixion/vscode-vibrancy-continued/README.md

 Disable frameless window, which is a mitigation that fixes a GPU-related render bug on Windows with VSCode 1.86 and newer.
 You may see distorted and blurry graphics if you disable this mitigation with an affected GPU.
 Running VSCode with a `--disable-gpu-compositing` argument, such as via a shortcut, will allow for this mitigation to be safely disabled.

+#### Disable Theme Fixes (`vscode_vibrancy.disableThemeFixes`)

+Disable fixes to Default Dark and Default Light themes for non-VSCode editors like Cursor.

 #### Refresh interval (`vscode_vibrancy.refreshInterval`)

 Refresh interval (in milliseconds) for making the background transparent after window resizing.
 Lower values make the update less visible at the cost of increased CPU utilization. **Ignored when using "Prevent Flash" method.**